 - Master teachers inspire our high-performing students—no graduate teaching assistants ever

-- Six faculty members have received Fulbright Awards to teach and research abroad since 2006.
+- Eight faculty members have received Fulbright Awards to teach and research abroad since 2006.

 - Average undergraduate class size of 19 students

 - More than 60 majors and programs of study

 - A rich array of undergraduate research, internship, study abroad, leadership service, and recreational opportunities

 - Bachelor of Arts, Bachelor of Professional Studies, Bachelor of Science, Bachelor of Science in Nursing, Bachelor of Liberal Studies, Master of Science in Elementary Education, Master of Business Administration, Master of Education, Master of Science in Geospatial Analysis

 First-year seminar courses introduce students to the pursuit of intellectual inquiry.
 Seminars are designed to let students interact with outstanding faculty members while exploring nontraditional topics in nontraditional ways.
 Specific topics will vary from course to course, but all promise:

 - College as you imagined it: a life of the mind taught by faculty